 Diesel heaters are the most energy efficient but require more advanced installation skills

 The most energy efficient option would be a diesel heater, which is often the popular choice in camper vans when they are used through all four seasons.
 Diesel is readily available almost everywhere and when the fuel is fed directly from the tank of the van, you don’t need to remember to check any additional tanks.
-The fuel consumption of Wallas heaters is so low you can keep them running for a long period of time without worrying about refueling.
+The fuel consumption of Wallas heaters is so low that you can keep them running for a long period of time without worrying about refueling.
 On average, a Wallas heater burns 5 liters (1.3 gal.) in 24 hours.
 As Wallas heaters are ultra-low emission heaters, a very small amount of exhaust is emitted and directed outside, but you should still never run the heater when the van is parked in an enclosed space.
 As with any fossil fueled product, the vehicle should be properly fitted with a CO detector, tested regularly and replaced as per the manufacturer’s schedule.

 A diesel heater will need a 12 V power supply, but the electricity consumption is also very low.
 Wallas heaters require 10-12 amps to start, but once the heater is running, it will only need approximately 0.5-4 amps.
 While a diesel heater may be more expensive than an electric or a propane heater, you will save in the long run.
 Keeping also in mind that Wallas heaters have brushless blower motors, which require less servicing than many other options in the market.

 A diesel heater installation requires a bit more experience than an electric or propane heater, which is why we recommend always discussing different options with a professional Wallas distributor to make sure the installation is done according to the Wallas instructions and country-specific regulations.